minio/docs/source/operations/install-deploy-manage/migrate-fs-gateway.rst

    This procedure does not cover migrating environment variables due to the variety of configuration methods.
    You can examine any runtime settings using ``env | grep MINIO_`` or, for deployments using MinIO's systemd service, check the contents of ``/etc/default/minio``.

 #.
-Create a new Single-Node Single-Drive MinIO deployment
+Create a new Single-Node Single-Drive MinIO deployment.

    Refer to the :ref:`documentation for step-by-step instructions <deploy-minio-standalone>` for launching a new |SNSD| deployment.